Ruhifarhath/12-beginner-python-projects/README.md

-# hey this is a repo consisting of the 12 beginner pytohn projects
+# This is a repo consisting of the 12 beginner python projects
 list
 -Madlibs
 -